Cengizhanerturan/Monopoly/README.md

-# Welcome to Python with Monopoly!
+# Welcome to Monopoly with Python!

 This desktop application monopoly account management application written entirely in python.